jimbobding/seasons/TESTING.md

 - All links work there are no broken URLs in the navbar.
 - All information relates to the pages headings and or subheadings.

-#### Bugs/Improvements
-- There are no hover elements on the nav-links to signify to the user that they are hovering on a nav-link

-#### Fixes
--

 - **User Story**
 2. As a First Time Visitor, I want to be able to easily find and look through the different products the shop has to offer without the obligation of registering an account.